allenai/OLMo-ladder/README.md

 # OLMo-ladder

 The OLMo-ladder is a set of scripts and model configurations for fitting scaling laws on smaller models, to take modeling or data-mixing decisions for pretraining.

+For details on reproducing results from the [paper](https://arxiv.org/pdf/2412.04403), please see [src/scripts/paper](src/scripts/paper/README.md).

 ## Table of Contents